5 Non-Obvious Ways to Make Data Engineers Love Working For You

 While it’s never been easy to recruit engineers—period, data engineers are a whole new ballgame.
 Despite the hypergrowth of the data engineering profession, hiring the backbone of your data team has never been more challenging.

-Why?
+Why is it so hard to hire data engineers?
 In my opinion, it boils down to two key factors:

 - It’s hard to find the right candidates.
 The title “data engineer” is nascent, but the work of data engineering has been around much longer.
 Data scientists, analysts, database engineers, data architects, and back-end engineers have been handling the ingestion, transformation, testing, and infrastructure work required to build and scale data platforms for years; if you haven’t read Maxime Beauchemin’s landmark article about this phenomenon, I highly recommend it.
 Given the diversity of backgrounds that make up the data engineering mindshare, it can be tough to source the right candidates, and even more difficult for candidates to determine if they’re a good fit for your team based on job description alone.

 Compensation aside, what matters most when it comes to recruiting great data engineers is whether or not joining your company will set them up for success, both in their careers and at the company itself.
 At the end of the day, a competitive salary and impressive logo may get your data engineers in the door, but it doesn’t mean they’ll stick around.

 In this blog post we will cover 5 non-obvious ways (and one bonus way!) some of the best data engineering leaders attract and retain top talent:

 - You measure your data engineers’ customer impact